Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 - 1 Informative: Needs to convey an important message
 - 2 Captivating: Must catch the reader's attention
-- 3 Simple: Visualization can not contain too much noise On the other hand Non effective visualizations will contain the following:
+- 3 Simple: Visualization can not contain too much noise

+-On the other hand Non-effective visualizations will contain the following:

 - 1 Unimportant info: Visualization will display redundant or non related information
 - 2 Boring: Does not captivate the reader or fails to evoke
 - 3 Complex: Image that fails to convey information due over saturation